edsl/articulos/2016-12-10-el_buscamemes.markdown

 riesgo](http://oatv.com/) que, como todas las cosas O'Reilly, lleva su propio nombre.

-[^author]: In researching this essay, I tried to read all of O’Reilly’s published writings: blog posts, essays, tweets.
-I read many of his interviews and pored over the comments he left on blogs and news sites.
-I watched all his talks on YouTube.
-But I decided against interviewing him.
-First of all, I don’t believe in interviewing spin doctors: the interviewer learns nothing new while the interviewee gets an extraordinary opportunity to spin the story even before it’s published.
-Second, my goal in writing this essay was not to profile O’Reilly.
-Of course, I could have told you all about the wonderful jams—plum, blackberry, raspberry, peach—that he likes to make in his spare time.
-I left out such trivia on purpose, as my main interest has been O’Reilly the thinker, not O’Reilly the human being.
-Serious thinkers can be judged by their published output alone.
-Third, the only two emails that I ever received from him hinted at his penchant for heavy-handed manipulation of the media.
-The first email arrived long before I started working on this essay.
-It was a complaint about something I had written about him in the past, a throwaway line in a long essay—a complaint I believe to be without merit.
-The second email came right after I finished writing the first draft, which, by coincidence, happened to be on the very day that O’Reilly and I had a brief but feisty exchange on Twitter (he initiated it).
-In that second email, he offered to explain all his positions to me face to face—an opportunity I turned down, having just spent three months of my life reading his tweets, blog posts, and essays.
-That said, I have no doubt that everything in this essay will be meme-engineered against me.

 [^autor]: Al hacer investigación para este ensayo, intenté leer todas las publicaciones de O'Reilly: artículos en su blog, ensayos, _tweets_.
 He leído muchas de sus entrevistas y comentarios que ha dejado en blogs